 A: All completed applications received within the one-year time frame will be renewed for as past the original expiration date.
 For example, if a student's personal trainer certification expires on April 29, 2004 and he or she submits a renewal application on October 13, 2004, his or her updated personal training certificate will expire April 29, 2006.
 This means the student will lose six months on his or her active certification period.

 A: Once the completed renewal packet is received, it will take three to four weeks for processing and mailing of the updated personal trainer certification.
 Incomplete packets will be returned and issuance of the updated personal training certificate will be delayed.
 Students should make sure the renewal packet contains all the required material and fees prior to submission to prevent time delays.
-Below are some frequently asked questions about attending and/or testing at a local ISSA seminar.
-Please read this over carefully before calling Student Services.

 A: Personal Training deals with the art and science of physical conditioning combined with healthful behavior modification techniques that are preventive in nature, but not corrective, therapeutic, or rehabilitative.
 There is focus on the use of passive, active, and resistive exercise to maintain and improve human function.